Knowledge Hub

 This is also the point at which to mention that licence agreements should ideally (for the licensor) contain clauses permitting them to pay visits to the licensee and carry out checks and audits, to make sure they are being paid what is due to them.

 Termination clauses: Although the licence will expire by effluxion of time, it’s important to make sure that it can be terminated if the other party is in breach.
 This does not have to be a summary matter: it took you some time to find the licensee, and you don’t want to find that if they don’t pay on time your only sanction is to terminate the agreement.
-If a breach can be cured, it is usually better to give the defaulting party 30 days or so to put it right before using the nuclear option and terminating the agreement.
+If a breach can be cured, it is usually better to give the defaulting party 30 days or so to put it right before terminating the agreement.

 The licence can also provide for termination for convenience, on a few weeks’ or months’ notice, but patent owners looking for licensees are unlikely to find takers for a deal that could be undone for no reason over a short time.